 The Right Backup Strategy With the Right Type of Backup

-The present section is dedicated to understanding and selecting the optimal backup strategy.
+So, what is the optimal recommended backup storage strategy?
+This section is dedicated to understanding and selecting the optimal backup strategy.
 There are several factors your company should consider.

 - 3-2-1 rule